A Play Money Whitepaper

 Yes, I wrote the check.

 The Engine learns which expert lens unlocked which investor’s conviction, and makes that match faster next time.
-Over time, it stops being an expert’s rubric and becomes theirs, reflecting back a thesis they didn’t know they had, connected to the specialist voice that makes it click.
+Over time, it stops being an expert’s rubric and becomes theirs, surfacing a thesis they didn’t know they had, connected to the specialist voice that makes it click.

 In Action